We can help

 - Is at least eighteen (18) years of age.

-- Is a current resident of greater Atlanta and nearby communities (minimum 12-month residency required).
+- Is a current resident of the state of Georgia (minimum 12-month residency required).

 - Is a U.S. citizen or legal resident.